Inside U.S.A. (musical): Production

 The sketches were directed by Robert H. Gordon, dances and Musical numbers were staged by Helen Tamiris, the production design was by Lemuel Ayers, costume design was by Eleanor Goldsmith, Beatrice Lillie's costumes and gowns were by Castillo and mask design was by John Robert Lloyd.
 The cast included Jack Haley, Beatrice Lillie, Valerie Bettis, Talley Beatty, Jack Cassidy, John Tyers, Jane Lawrence, Carl Reiner, and Nellie Hill.

+The show's production cost of $235,000 was paid off in 29 weeks.
+From each week's gross receipts, $500 was paid to author John Gunther for the use of his book's title.